ethereum/ethereum-org-website/src/content/developers/tutorials/optimism-std-bridge-annotated-code/index.md

 ```

 [The OpenZeppelin ERC-20 contract](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol).
-Optimism does not believe in reinventing the wheel, especially when the wheel is well audited and holds valuable assets.
+Optimism does not believe in reinventing the wheel, especially when the wheel is well audited and needs to be trustworthy enough to hold assets.

 ```solidity
 import "./IL2StandardERC20.sol";